mercurywave/hefe/help/concept.md

 myVar << [1,2,3] // saves the array to the variable, but the stream from the previous line is left alone

+You can instead use >> to save the stream to a variable at the other end of a statement, as a style preference.
+For example:

+[1,2,3] >> myVar

 ### Chaining Functions
 Sometimes it is useful to take a value and execute additional work on it before moving on without dividing the work on multiple lines.